bpinzone/pro_programming/XCode_and_C++_Build_Systems.md

 * Click File -> Add Files to ...
     * Add all your files.
     * Uncheck "copy items if needed"
 * Build the project.
-(Make sure you have your executable file.)
+(Make sure to build with debug flags, and make sure you have your executable file.
 * Go to Product -> Scheme -> Edit Scheme
     * Go to Run -> Info -> Executable
         * Select your executable file.